Oops! Something went wrong while submitting the form

 If you are 18 years old or older, you should avoid having sex with anyone younger than yourself.

-In Oklahoma, the age of consent is 16, and the law recognizes an age differential of two years.
-This means that no person can be convicted of rape or rape by instrumentation with anyone over the age of 14, with that person’s consent, unless the defendant was older than 18 at the time the sexual act occurred.
+In Oklahoma, the age of consent is 18, and the law recognizes an age differential of four years.
+This means that no person can be convicted of rape or rape by instrumentation with anyone over the age of 16, with that person’s consent, unless the defendant was more than 4 years older at the time the sexual act occurred.
 Though statutory rape is a strict liability crime which does not require the prosecutor to prove that an assault occurred, it is still classified as rape under the Oklahoma penal code.

 Statutory rape is prosecuted under Oklahoma’s rape and sex crimes laws.
 Penalties for statutory rape depend on the ages of the defendant and victim, and the conduct that occurred.

 For example, charges of second-degree rape would result from consensual sex between a minor who is 14 or 15, and a defendant who is older than 18.
-Penalties for second degree rape include at least one year (and up to 15 years) in prison.
+As another example, charges of second-degree rape would result from consensual sex between a minor who is 16 or 17 and a defendant who is more than four years older than them.
+Penalties for second-degree rape include at least one year (and up to 15 years) in prison.
 In addition to incarceration, State law requires people convicted of certain sex crimes (including some instances of statutory rape) to register as sex offenders.

 In another example, charges of first-degree rape would result from consensual sex between a minor who is younger than 14 and a defendant who is 18 years or older.
 First-degree rape carries a penalty of at least five years (and up to life) in prison.